 If you are stuck in a REIT that you can’t sell or were not told about the REIT’s distribution process, give us a call.
 Most stockbroker fraud cases can be handled on a contingent fee basis meaning no legal fees unless we recover money for you.

 Need more information?
 Our Due Diligence blog has a search engine located in the upper right hand corner.
-For more information on specific fraud topics, just use the fraud tab or type in key words such as “stockbroker” in the search bar.
-We have many informative articles on our site.
+For more information on specific fraud topics, just use the fraud tab or type in key words such as “REIT” in the search bar.
+We have two dozen informative articles on our site.